Should I consider changing my Footstrike?

 - Some residual muscle soreness is to be expected when training a new Footstrike pattern.
 If this becomes more like pain, reduce the volume of runs using your new Footstrike pattern and consider pausing your Footstrike training efforts to allow your body time to recover

-- Expect to train a new Footstrike gradually over the course of 8-10 weeks
+- Expect to train a new Footstrike gradually over the course of 8-10 weeks.
+Keep monitoring your Footstrike Profiles during this time period from your 'regular' runs to assess how your typical footstrike might be changing.

-If you decide to undertake a program to adopt a new footstrike then please access some exercise sessions to help condition your body to tolerate the new loading it will experience:
+If you decide to undertake a program to adopt a new footstrike then please access some exercise sessions to help condition your body to tolerate the new loading it will experience.
+You could incorporate some of the exercises into a warm-up prior to Footstrike Coach workouts:

 Footstrike transition – A Case Study